How to Install & Use WordPress Locally with XAMPP

 Here, replace the following placeholders:

-- username_here to root.
+- username_here to root

-- password_here should be left blank.
+- password_here should be left blank

-How to Install WordPress in XAMPP on MAC OS
+Installing WordPress in XAMPP on MAC OS

 How to Use WordPress with XAMPP

 You no longer have to worry about making changes that interrupt a user’s experience, or will potentially harm your site.
 If you want to test out your current website configuration, you can even upload the backup files from your current website to create a ‘mirror’ site.
-Your local site will now have everything your live site has – posts, pages, plugins, themes, and more.
+Your local site will then have everything your live site has – posts, pages, plugins, themes, and more.